 If you need help asking for an appeal or with Aid Paid Pending, we can help you.
-We can give you free language services.
-Call IEHP member services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347 or 711).
+We can give you no-cost language services.
+Call IEHP Member Services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347 or 711).

 Within 5 days of getting your appeal, we will send you a letter telling you we got it.
 Within 30 days, we will tell you our appeal decision and send you a Notice of Appeal Resolution (NAR) letter.
-If we do not provide you with our appeal decision within 30 days, you can request a State Hearing and an IMR with the DMHC.
-But if you ask for a State Hearing first, and the hearing has already happened, you cannot ask for an IMR.
+If we do not give you our appeal decision within 30 days, you can request a State Hearing from the California Department of Social Services (CDSS) and an Independent Medical Review (IMR) with DMHC.
+But if you ask for a State Hearing first, and the hearing has already happened, you cannot ask for an IMR with DMHC.
 In this case, the State Hearing has final say.

-If you or your doctor wants us to make a fast decision because the time it takes to decide your appeal would put your life, health or ability to function in danger, you can ask for an expedited (fast) review.
-To ask for an expedited review, call IEHP Member Services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347 or 711).
-We will make a decision within 72 hours of receiving your appeal.
+If you or your doctor wants us to make a fast decision because the time it takes to decide your appeal would put your life, health, or ability to function in danger, you can ask for an expedited (fast) review.
+To ask for an expedited review, call IEHP Member

+Services at 1-800-440-IEHP (4347) (TTY 1-800-718-4347 or 711).
+We will decide within 72 hours of receiving your appeal.